- Footballer: Chelsea FC, England

 A high profile footballer recognised worldwide as one of the top female forwards in the game, Eniola Aluko has a profile that is beyond impressive.

-At only 29 years old, Eniola has 100 caps for England women’s senior team.
+At only 29 years old, Eniola has over 100 caps for England women’s senior team.
 She played professionally for 3 years in the WPS league in USA, scoring 19 goals in 50 WPS appearances.
 She currently plays for Chelsea FC who are currently top of the FAWSL and competing in the last 16 of the Champions League.

 Eniola won a bronze medal with England at the 2015 World Cup in Canada, represented England in the UEFA Women’s Euro 2013 and also Team GB in London 2012.
 They won all 3 of their opening group matches without conceding a goal, beating New Zealand, Cameroon and Brazil.
 The game against Brazil was played in front of 75,000 at Wembley.